taehoryu/arepo-tutorial/docs/_sources/Session3.rst.txt

 Overview
 ================================================================
 In this session, we will prepare for the practice sessions.
-The codes that you will need are AREPO and Arepo-snap-util.
+The codes that you will need are ``AREPO`` and ``Arepo-snap-util``.
-Arepo-snap-util are an analysis package designed and developed for AREPO simulations, which you will need to read output data and make plots from the data.
+``Arepo-snap-util`` are an analysis package designed and developed for ``AREPO`` simulations, which you will need to read output data and make plots from the data.

 1) download